top of page

 Dancing Under the String Lights

-As the dance floor opened, the energy shifted.
+As the dance floor opened, the energy found its footing quickly.

 Outdoor wedding dance floor under string lights at Houston Arboretum

-The music moved through Motown, disco, and 80s pop — eventually blending into 90s and early 2000s tracks as the night progressed.
+The music moved through Motown, disco, and 80s pop before blending into 90s and early 2000s tracks as the night went on.
+The progression felt natural rather than programmed.

 Close-up of guests dancing at outdoor wedding reception